libhal/ci/README.md

 `libhal-esp8266` with the name of your library, and adjust the `processor_profile` and `platform_profile` inputs as needed for your device.

+> [!IMPORTANT]
+> This section is missing the new way we run deployments.
+Specifically using the
+> deploy_all.yml along with a tag number.

 ## Detailed Workflow Descriptions

-### library.yml
+### library_check.yml

-The `library.yml` workflow is used to build and test a library.
+The `library_check.yml` workflow is used to build and test a library.
 It installs necessary dependencies, sets up Conan profiles, builds the library, runs tests, and optionally generates code coverage reports.

 Inputs:

 - `library`: The name of the library to build and test.
 Default is the name of the repository where the workflow is running.
+- `version`: library version number which should correspond to a tag number in the repo.
+Do not supply this field if you want to perform a dry-run and not deploy to the server.
 - `coverage`: A boolean value indicating whether to generate code coverage reports.
 Default is true.
 - `fail_on_coverage`: A boolean value indicating whether the workflow should